 Our health impacts on our ability to play an effective role at our place of work.
 Our current lifestyle has meant that ill health is on the rise in the Australian workforce which has a major effect on productivity of workplaces.

 The world of work is changing and technology is disrupting, new business models are evolving and expectations of employees are rising.

 Businesses needs to respond by becoming more agile and productive, and by embedding health and wellbeing into their culture.

 Westfund Let’s Shape Up Darling Downs is a new initiative designed to promote wellness in the workplace and provide sustainable outcomes for businesses.

-Healthy employees record fewer sick days, are more productive and engage better with colleagues and customers and this initiative promotes positive lifestyle changes to improve the health of workers.
+Healthy employees record fewer sick days, are more productive and engage better with colleagues and customers and this initiative promotes positive lifestyle changes to improve the health and wellbeing of workers.